amcode/create-html-advanced/README.md

 This module comes with a simple command-line tool for creating html files.

-Install it globally with `npm i -g create-html`
+Install it globally with `npm i -g create-html-advanced`

 ### Usage:

 ```
 Usage:
-  create-html [options]
+  create-html-advanced [options]

 Options:
   --title, -t        Page title